-InstallShield has long been a heavyweight in the installation tools category.
-Have they held on to this status with the latest release?
-Find out in our Australian review.
+InstallShield has long been a heavyweight in the installation tools category and with this release, they are determined to hold on to their status as the market leader.

 InstallShield X is the latest release of the popular toolset that can be used to develop installation packages to deploy applications across a number of different platforms, including Windows, Linux, Mac and mobile devices (Palm, PocketPC, etc.) InstallShield is probably best known to Windows developers who needed to create setups for their applications, but in recent years has gained the respect of other platform developers as well.